 - Choose what size you’d like to use – my preference is a standard letter size (8 1/2 x 11), but this would be great as a smaller planner as well!
 (Keep reading for helpful posts on reducing the sizes and printing 2 to a page.)

 - Once you’ve determined the size you’re going to use, you need decide what sections you need in your planner.
 Here are my sections: cleaning planner, quick cleaning, cleaning checklists, monthly cleaning, cleaning recipes, cleaning remedies

 - Print.
 Print.
 Print.
 Decide what you’d like in your cleaning planner and print it out.
-I used my Everyday Cleaning Planner for this (on sale and intro priced! see this post), but you may have cleaning printables that you’d like to use or you might want to use free printables to fill up your planner – here are my freebies.
+I used my Everyday Cleaning Planner for this, but you may have cleaning printables that you’d like to use or you might want to use free printables to fill up your planner – here are my freebies.

 - Punch your pages – I used a discbound notebook and a discbound punch, you can also easily use a 3 ring binder and hole punch for this project as well.

 - Put pages in your planner and add any extras you may need – stickers, a plastic envelope, pens….